 I am excited to work one on one to help you achieve academic success.
 I am a trauma therapist by day with a love for academics and learning on the side.
 I have worked with students of all ages, including English Second Language learners, elementary through high school students, and many college level students.
 I have taught Psychology on a University level, and I have been tutoring for 7 years.
 I am fluent in English and Spanish.
 I have worked as a college essay admissions reader and course evaluator, so I have an inside look on what schools are looking for and can help you achieve that extra edge you need.
 I have a keen eye for detail, and it is important to me that the way you are being taught best fits your learning style.
 I utilize my understanding of the brain and behavior to help you find a learning approach that will provide you the most success in the shortest amount of time.
 Most of all, I am fun and relatable and will be sure that your tutoring experience is a blast!

-University of Northern Colorado - BA, Psychology, Spanish
+Undergraduate Degree: University of Northern Colorado - Bachelor in Arts, Psychology, Spanish

-University of Northern Colorado - MA, Couples and Family Counseling
+Graduate Degree: University of Northern Colorado - Master of Arts, Couples and Family Counseling

 GRE Subject Test in Psychology

 High School English

 SAT Subject Tests Prep

 Study Skills and Organization